Deutsche Bank opens door to new capital increase

 Jon Peace, analyst at Nomura in London, said Deutsche Bank had clearly made an equity capital hike an available option and that investors expect an issue worth at least 3 billion euros.

-"They’re still towards the lower end of their peer group in terms of regulatory capital," he said.
+"They're still toward the lower end of their peer group in terms of regulatory capital," he said.

 Chief Financial Officer Stefan Krause said the bank preferred to retain earnings, sell non-essential assets and use other so-called organic measures to bolster capital first.
 But after that, the door was open to cutting banker bonuses and dividends and to raising fresh equity, he said.